technopriest-crypto/exercise-token/README.md

   </a>
 </p>

+## Disclaimer

+This project currently does not work as intended.

 ## Inspiration

 This started out as an entry for the Spring 2021 ChainLink hackathon.

 ## Prerequisites